opensciencegrid/osgvo-docker-pilot/README.md

     `--security-opt seccomp=unconfined --security-opt systempaths=unconfined --device=/dev/fuse`
     to the `docker run` invocation.

 The second option will add only the minimum necessary privileges for cvmfsexec.
+You can add additional security to that option by also adding `--security-opt no-new-privileges`.

 Using cvmfsexec takes place in the entrypoint, which means it will still happen even if you specify a different command to run, such as `bash`.
 You can bypass